 Some important documents you need to submit/upload are:

-- Valid Passport or National ID card showing your nationality: Upload clear and both sides of scanned copy of passport.
+- Valid Passport or National ID card showing your nationality: Upload clear and both sides of the scanned copy of passport.

 - Proof of English Language Proficiency: Most universities accept IELTS score of 6.0 and demand TOEFL score 80.